cfpb/api/hmda/queries.md

 You're ready to start building your own queries, and bring HMDA data into your own apps and tools!

-Get familiar with the information contained in the LAR on our [field reference](fields.html) page, and head on over to the [API calls](console/) page to test out your queries in our console.
+Get familiar with the information contained in the LAR at the [field reference](fields.html) page, and head on over to the [API calls](console/) page to test out your queries in the console.

 <body id="queries"></body>